elsoul/skeet-v3-fresh-edge-web-rc/posts/news/en/2024/12/26/solana-validator-automated-operation-price-revision.md

 ![Validators Solutions](/news/2024/12/26/ValidatorsSolutionsPriceListEN.jpg)

-In response to these developments, we will implement a new pricing plan starting December 25, 2024.
+In light of the above circumstances, we adopted a new pricing plan starting December 25, 2024.
 By standardizing high-spec nodes and strengthening the operational environment to more efficiently handle updates and potential issues, we aim to support higher uptime and consistent rewards.
 Increasing node